 Providing assistance with all procedural requirements for the presentation of a claim and the start and continuation of proceedings in the courts of that State Party.
 The State Party concerned shall determine the need for legal assistance, in full consultation with the victims, taking into consideration the economic resources available to the victim, the complexity and length of the issues involved proceedings.
 In no case shall victims be required to reimburse any legal expenses of the other party to the claim.

-Inability to cover administrative and other costs shall not be a barrier to commencing proceedings in accordance with this Convention.
+States shall ensure that the inability to cover administrative and other costs is not a barrier to commencing and pursuing proceedings in accordance with this Convention.
 States shall assist victims in overcoming such barriers, including through waiving costs where needed.
-States shall not require victims to provide a warranty as a condition for commencing proceedings.
+States shall not require victims to provide a warranty as a condition for bringing proceedings or for seeking injunctive relief.

 States Parties shall establish an International Fund for Victims covered under this Convention, to provide legal and financial aid to victims.
 This Fund shall be established at most after (X) years of the entry into force of this Convention.
 The Conference of Parties shall define and establish the relevant provisions for the functioning of the Fund.

-States shall provide effective mechanisms for the enforcement of remedies, including national or foreign judgements, in accordance with the present Convention, domestic law and international legal obligations.
+States shall effectively enforce remedies, including national or foreign judgements, in accordance with the present Convention, domestic law and international legal obligations.

 Victims shall have access to appropriate diplomatic and consular means, as needed, to ensure that they can exercise their right to access justice and remedies, including, but not limited to, access to information required to bring a claim, legal aid and information on the location and competence of the courts and the way in which proceedings are commenced or defended before those courts.